 As part of year-end tax planning, review holdings in restricted stock, RSUs, and performance shares for strategic moves.
 This article has some ideas.

 Learn about year-end planning for NQSOs and restricted stock/RSUs, including the continued impact of the Tax Cut & Jobs Act and how down and volatile stock prices could influence your decisions.

 Harvesting capital losses to offset capital gains on your tax return is a popular year-end strategy.
 But watch out for wash sales, which can tangle up your tax planning.
 This article explains what you need to know to avoid this tax trap.

 We asked seasoned advisors with expertise in stock comp to provide their ideas on financial and tax planning for year-end 2022 and year-start 2023.
 Read their responses in their own words.

 NEW!
 Tick tock.
 Time is running out for year-end financial and tax planning.
 This article presents year-end insights from three leading financial and tax advisors with expertise in planning for stock compensation.

 When you think about year-end financial and tax planning, don't forget to review shares acquired through an employee stock purchase plan.
 This article outlines issues and strategies to contemplate.

-Learn about year-end planning for incentive stock options.
-This article includes ideas related to the alternative minimum tax.
+Learn about year-end planning for incentive stock options (ISOs).
+This article includes guidance on how to take advantage of the special ISO tax treatment and on the alternative minimum tax.

 The tax reductions of the past few years have brought both good and bad news for holders of incentive stock options.
 While you may have lower capital gains rates when you hold the shares long enough after exercise, it is harder to avoid the risks of the alternative minimum tax (AMT) and to fully recover any AMT credit.